Acid Reflux: Causes & Self Care Remedies

 Acid reflux can also be a sign of stomach ulcers.

 Antacids can neutralise the acid in your stomach for short-term relief.
-However, they contain aluminium hydroxide and other additives that can lead to a whole host of "side effects" like diarrhoea, headaches and neurotoxic effects of the brain and nervous system.
+However, they contain aluminium hydroxide and other additives that can lead to a whole host of side effects as mentioned, as well as having neurotoxic effects on the brain and nervous system.

 Self Care Tips & Natural Remedies

-Like with most ailments and dis-eases, if you experience regular bouts of Acid Reflux, addressing your lifestyle is a good place to start by embracing the 7 Principles of Health as much as you can.
+As with most ailments and every day discomforts, if you experience regular bouts of Acid Reflux, addressing your lifestyle and the causative factors is a good place to start.

-- Don't overeat.
-Stop eating once you're satisfied
+- Don't overeat at meal time.
+Eat slowly, chew thoroughly and stop eating once you're satisfied

-- Maintain an exercise program that includes walking, biking, or low-impact aerobics.
-Avoid running and weightlifting, as these activities put pressure on the stomach.
-Exercise on an empty stomach, not immediately after eating.
+- Maintain a moderate exercise program that includes walking, biking, swimming or low-impact aerobics that keeps your body and digestive system functioning well.
+Exercise on an empty stomach whenever you can, not immediately after eating

-- Avoid stress by practicing some kind of daily meditation that includes centred breathing or any low impact exercise that emphasises breath, like tai chi or yoga
+- Avoid stress by practicing some kind of daily meditation that includes centred breathing or any low impact exercise that emphasises breath, like tai chi or yoga.
+Breathe deeply into the diaphragm

 Drink a glass of clean water, followed by a mix of 1 Tablespoon of Baking Soda in a half glass of water

-Drink a glass of fresh cabbage or celery juice (do this every day if you experience regular heart burn)
+Drink a glass of fresh celery juice daily on an empty stomach if you experience regular heart burn

 Essential Oils to Prevent and Relieve Acid Reflux